-Vietnam is the largest export market for U.S. food and agricultural products in Southeast Asia.
-In 2021, the value of U.S. agricultural exports to Vietnam reached approximately \$3.5 billion USD, increasing 3.5 percent compared to 2020.
-Consumer-oriented products increased by 8.8 percent with rising exports of dairy products, tree nuts, food preparations, and non-alcoholic beverages (excluding juices).
-Intermediate products were up by 28.6 percent with a significant increase of soybean meal and distiller grains exports.
-In the first half of 2022, the Government of Vietnam (GVN) adopted various resolutions, such as the reduction of most-favored-nation (MFN) tariff rates on corn, wheat, and pork, and lifting travel restrictions to boost economic recovery and support supply chains and production that have been affected by the COVID-19 pandemic.
+Vietnam is currently a lower-middle income country, but one of the largest export markets for U.S. food and agricultural products in Southeast Asia.
+In 2022, the value of U.S. agricultural exports to Vietnam surpassed \$3.5 billion USD, increasing 1.9 percent compared to 2021.
+Consumer-oriented products increased slightly with rising exports of beef and poultry, processed fruits, tree nuts, food preparations, and wine.
+Intermediate products were up by 4.4 percent with a significant increase in distiller's dried grain soluble and meals and fodders exports.
+Over two years of the COVID-19 pandemic, Vietnam adopted various resolutions to reduce most-favored-nation (MFN) tariff rates and value added taxes (VAT) for goods and services, in order to support supply chains and production.
+As of May 2023, the Government of Vietnam (GVN) announced a proposal to request the National Assembly's approval for the continued reduction of VAT on goods and services, including food and agricultural products.

 Vietnam's import requirements for food and agricultural products are regulated under several key laws, including the Food Safety Law (FSL), the Law on Quality of Goods and Products, the Law on Animal Health, and the Law on Plant Health and Quarantine.
 The FSL assigns the role of food safety inspection to three ministries, the Ministry of Health (MOH), the Ministry of Agriculture and Rural Development (MARD) and the Ministry of Industry and Trade (MOIT).
 Most processed products are under MOH and MOIT's jurisdiction, while meat and poultry, bulk commodities, dairy products, fresh fruits, and tree nuts are under only MARD's jurisdiction.
 Vietnam reformed its Food Safety Law in 2018, which allowed self-declaration without pre-approval for the import of processed products.
-Product declaration, which needs to be approved by the health competent authorities, is required for supplemental foods, medical food and health supplements, medical foods, food for special dietary uses, and products for children up to 36 months.
+Product declaration, which needs to be approved by the competent health authorities, is required for supplemental foods, medical food and health supplements, medical foods, food for special dietary uses, and products for children up to 36 months.
+After 10 years of implementing the FSL, in April 2023, the GVN assigned MOH to lead and coordinate with other ministries to review the FSL and propose amendments to the law.

-In the first six months of 2022, Vietnam notified several amendments of regulations on food and agricultural products to the World Trade Organization (WTO), including nutrition labeling requirements and amendments of quarantine regulations for animals and aquatic animals, Vietnam reduced the quarantine inspection for prepackaged products containing dairy ingredients and processed fishery products in November 2021.
-Vietnam no longer requires testing for the SARS-CoV-2 virus in imported foods.
+In 2022, Vietnam continues to review and complete the amendment of several laws and regulations related to food and agricultural products.
+Vietnam has notified key amendments to the World Trade Organization (WTO): nutrition labeling requirements, food additives circular, amendment of the list of quarantine pests for plants and plants products.
+Vietnam no longer requires quarantine inspection for prepackaged products containing dairy ingredients and processed fishery products.